San Antonio: Climate

-San Antonio has a transitional humid subtropical climate (Köppen: Cfa) that borders a semi-arid climate (Köppen climate classification: BSh) towards the west of the city featuring very hot, long, and humid summers and mild to cool winters.
-The area is subject to descending northern cold fronts in the winter with cool to cold nights, typically seeing night lows at or near freezing and is warm and rainy in the spring and fall.
+San Antonio has a transitional humid subtropical climate (Köppen: Cfa) that borders a hot semi-arid climate (Köppen climate classification: BSh) towards the west of the city featuring very hot, long, and humid summers and mild to cool winters.
+The area is subject to descending northern cold fronts in the winter with cool to cold nights, and is warm and rainy in the spring and fall.
 San Antonio falls in USDA hardiness zones 8b (15 °F to 20 °F) and 9a (20 °F to 25 °F).

 San Antonio receives about a dozen subfreezing nights each year, typically seeing snow, sleet, or freezing rain about once every two or three winters, but accumulation and snow itself are very rare.
 Winters may pass without any frozen precipitation at all, and up to a decade has passed between snowfalls.
 According to the National Weather Service, there have been 32 instances of snowfall (a trace or more) in the city in the past 122 years, about once every four years.
 Prior to 2021 snow was most recently seen on December 7, 2017, when 1.9 in of snow coated the city.
 On January 13, 1985, San Antonio received a record snowfall of 16 in.
-During the February 13–17, 2021 North American winter storm, San Antonio was blanketed with 4 to 6 inches of snow.
+During the February 13–17, 2021, North American winter storm, San Antonio was blanketed with 4–6 inches (10–15 cm) of snow.
 The cold air which accompanied this storm caused massive rolling blackouts throughout the city until the 18th.
-The February 15–20, 2021 North American winter storm dropped another 1–2" on the city on the 16th.
+The February 15–20, 2021, North American winter storm dropped another 1–2 inches (2.5–5 cm) on the city on the 16th.

 San Antonio and New Braunfels, 40 mi to the northeast, are some of the most flood-prone regions in North America.
 The October 1998 Central Texas floods were among the costliest floods in United States history, resulting in $750 million in damage and 32 deaths.
 In 2002, from June 30 to July 7, 35 in of rain fell in the San Antonio area, resulting in widespread flooding and 12 fatalities.

-Tornadoes within the city limits have been reported as recently as February 2017, although they seldom occur.
+Tornadoes within the city limits have been reported as recently as February 2017, although they are uncommon.
 An F2 tornado lands within 50 mi of the city on average once every five years.
 San Antonio has experienced two F4 tornadoes, one in 1953 and another in 1973.
 The 1953 tornado resulted in two deaths and 15 injuries.
+Based on historical data, San Antonio is the safest major city in Texas when it comes to tornadoes.

 In San Antonio, July and August tie for the average warmest months, with an average high of 95 °F. The highest temperature ever recorded was 111 F on September 5, 2000.
 The average coolest month is January.
 The lowest recorded temperature ever was 0 F on January 31, 1949.
 May, June, and October have quite a bit of precipitation.
-Since recording began in 1871, the average annual precipitation has been 29.03 in, with a maximum of 52.28 in and a minimum of 10.11 in in one year.
+Since recordkeeping began in 1871, the average annual precipitation has been 29.03 in, with a maximum of 52.28 in and a minimum of 10.11 in in one year.